Build a solid foundation for your writing in this two-week crash course on English grammar and usage.

 No matter what you write—novels, emails, tech specs, job aids, chart notes—you need a solid understanding of English grammar, usage, and style to create clear, strong content.
 This class covers basic concepts such as parts of speech (nouns, verbs, adjectives, etc.) as well as common conventions, punctuation, word usage, and style guides.
 Whether English is your first, second, or eighth language, this class will help you learn (or re-learn) some of the rules that can easily elude even seasoned writers.

 For instance, we will cover comma placement, how to distinguish between a noun and a pronoun, agreement errors, and common word usage errors.
-(Pop quiz: what's the difference between affect or effect?).
+(Pop quiz: what's the difference between affect and effect?).

 This class is open to writers of all levels and interests.
 It doesn't matter if you're a published scholar or a worker bee with a lot of e-mails to write, there's something for everyone—after two weeks, you'll be a stronger, more confident writer.